 However, Lyle and Erik — who were 21 and 18 at the time, respectively — eventually said that they killed their mother and father because they were fearful of their own lives, and claimed that both their parents had emotionally abused and molested the siblings from a very young age.
 “My own childhood prepared me surprisingly well for the chaos of prison life.
 You feel that loss of freedom deeply,” Lyle has said.
 “It’s shocking to think about that that happened.
 It’s still jarring.
 Like, it seems so far removed from who I am and who I was.
 It could have so easily not have happened.”

-Law & Order True Crime: The Menendez Murders airs on NBC Tuesday, Sept.
-26, at 10 p.m.
-EST.
+Law & Order True Crime: The Menendez Murders airs Tuesdays at 10 p.m.
+EST on NBC.